fhunleth/elixir_ale/README.md

 ### I tried turning on and off a GPIO as fast as I could.
 Why was it slow?

-Please don't do that - there are so many better ways of addressing whatever you're trying to do:
+Please don't do that - there are so many better ways of accomplishing whatever you're trying to do:

   1. If you're trying to drive a servo or dim an LED, look into PWM.
 Many